CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 ## CVE_description

 This is a description of the issue.
-It can exist in the root level or within virtually any other container, the intent being that for example different products, and configuraitons may result in different impacts and thus descriptions of the issue.
+It can exist in the root level or within virtually any other container, the intent being that for example different products, and configurations may result in different impacts and thus descriptions of the issue.

 Must contain: At least one description (CNA requirement: [DESCRIPTION])